UoW-ATM/Mercury/docs/CLI.rst

     ./mercury.py -id -1 -airlines__fuel_price 0.3 0.5 0.7

-Note that by specifying iterations over several parameters, one ends up always with the combination of parameters, for
+Note that by specifying iterations over several parameters, one ends up always with the full combination of parameter values (the tensorial product), for instance:
-instance:

 .. code:: bash